vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/network-pools/Add-VCFNetworkIPPool.md

 ## Synopsis

-Adds an IP Pool to the an existing network of a network pool.
+Adds an IP pool to the an existing network of a network pool.

 ## Syntax